Dark web

 What is the dark web and how does Telegram fit in?

-The dark web is the intentionally hidden part of the internet accessible only through specific tools, such as Tor (The Onion Router) browser or the I2P (Invisible Internet Project).
+The dark web is the intentionally hidden part of the internet accessible only through specific tools, such as the Tor (The Onion Router) browser or the I2P (Invisible Internet Project).
 It uses encryption to provide anonymity to users, their activities, and hosted websites.
-While some may consider the dark web and the deep web to be synonyms, the deep web is actually a much broader web class that makes up the majority of the internet, yet isn’t public-facing (for example, found on most search websites) or indexed.
+While some may consider the dark web and the deep web to be synonyms, the deep web is actually a much broader web class that makes up the majority of the internet, yet isn't public-facing (for example, found on most search websites) or indexed.

 Main page of a secret group on Telegram, dedicated to data extortion.